poonkeegan/Quiz_Chem/README.md

 Periodic table quiz program in console.
 Gives atomic number, chemical symbol or name.
 Need to guess one of the other values.
-Current list is only 10 elements.
+Current list is all 118 elements.